 Have a variety of callers for club nights.
 It's difficult to maintain interest if it's always the same one or two people.
 Admittedly you get more continuity with just one caller, but you can get round this to some extent by asking each caller to do one or two specific dances which have been taught the previous week.

 How much should you charge for admission?
 In my opinion many clubs charge too little — and that means they're undervaluing what they provide, and encouraging the dancers to undervalue it.
 If you really have people who can't afford your charge, come to a private arrangement with them.
 How much would people pay for an evening's entertainment anywhere else — cinema, theatre, concert, bowling, ice-skating, line dancing?
-If you charged more, maybe you could afford live music more often, or pay reasonable expenses to callers travelling from further afield.
+If you charged a little more, maybe you could afford live music more often, or pay reasonable expenses to callers travelling from further afield.
 Eddie also pointed out that the wealthier clubs must keep their fees up so that they're not cheap compared with smaller clubs who may be struggling.

 You need to be organised.
 Write things down — who you've booked, and who you haven't booked and why.
 Maybe someone isn't going to be available for a period — you don't want to forget them completely.
 Maybe some people don't want to travel in January, or are always too busy in the summer — keep notes of these things.
 Ask the callers who they would like to play for them — they may suggest musicians you'd never thought of.
 The Ashford Folk Dancers send out a list of dates for the entire year and ask people to tick which ones they're available for — then they juggle all this around and come up with a programme.
 It works.
 Decide how much you can afford to pay, but be willing to increase it in special circumstances.
 If you had better callers and musicians, maybe you could put your prices up or maybe you'd get more people turning up and paying their admission!